 - create a page on your web site that is dedicated to birthday parties to help with search engine visibility

-- make sure that web page includes a simple form, like the one on my site
+- make sure that web page includes a simple form

 - remind your clients about your birthday party packages in your email campaigns.
 Ideally, you’ll have a record of your clients birthdays so you can email parents in advance according to their birthday months.